-Maggie and I have four children – all grown and independent.
-Along with friends and family we romance a quarter section of Turtle Mountain woodland.
-It’s our home, business and place of retreat called ‘Room To Grow’ - www.roomtogrowinfo.ca.
-Maggie works as a small school Principal/Teacher.
-I manage an organic greenhouse and market garden and provide innkeeper services to visitors.
-We’ve recently become grandparents.
-We know now who has the greatest power over them!
+Maggie and David have four children – all grown and independent.
+Along with friends and family they farm and run a guesthouse on a quarter section of Turtle Mountain woodland.
+It’s their home, business and place of retreat called ‘Room To Grow’.
+Maggie works as a small school Principal/Teacher, while David manages an organic greenhouse and market garden, and provides innkeeper services to visitors.
+Recently David and Maggie have become grandparents, they know now who has the greatest power over them!

 Over the years David and his wife have done a good bit of low budget, backroads travel around Africa, North and Central America, Australia and Eurasia – being intrigued, as they are, by cultural diversity.